ahettlin/angular-cli-workshop/exercises/Exercise-2.md

 <div *ngIf="thingsDone.length ===0">Get to work!</div>
 ```

-We now no longer have any reference to that `.todo` css class in this file.
-Those stiles now belong in `todo-list-item.component.scss`.
+We now no longer have any reference to that `.todo` CSS class in this file.
+Those styles now belong in `todo-list-item.component.scss`.
 Move the block for that CSS class from `app.component.scss` to `todo-list-item.component.scss` so that you have

 `app.component.scss`
 ```scss